dokku/dokku/README.md

 This may take around 5 minutes.
 Certainly better than the several hours it takes to bootstrap Cloud Foundry.

+You may also wish to take a look at the [advanced installation](http://progrium.viewdocs.io/dokku/advanced-installation) document for aditional installation options.

 ## Configuring

 Set up a domain and a wildcard domain pointing to that host.
 Make sure `/home/dokku/VHOST` is set to this domain.
 By default it's set to whatever the hostname the host has.
 This file only created if the hostname can be resolved by dig (`dig +short $HOSTNAME`).
 Otherwise you have to create the file manually and set it to your prefered domain.
 If this file still not present when you push your app, dokku will publish the app with a port number (i.e. `http://example.com:49154` - note the missing subdomain).